A generalized matrix-valued Allen--Cahn model and its numerical solution: Introduction

 Here, $\|\cdot\|_\tF$ denotes the Frobenius norm and $\la\cdot,\cdot\ra_\tF$ represents the Frobenius inner product.
 Furthermore, we prove that the proposed model \eqref{eq:MAC} admits a unique solution satisfying a maximum bound principle (MBP) (see Theorem \ref{thm:mbp}).
 That is to say, if the initial condition $U_0\in\mathbb{R}^{m_1\times m_2}$ of the generalized matrix-valued Allen--Cahn model satisfies

 then the corresponding solution $U(t,\bx)$ fulfills

 At the discrete level, we focus on the structure preservation of time-discretizations for generalized matrix-valued Allen--Cahn equations.
-Note that some energy dissipative and MBP-preserving time-discretization schemes have been well studied for the square-matrix-valued Allen--Cahn equation, including the operator splitting schemes \cite{li2022stability2,quan2026unconditional}, the integrating factor Runge–Kutta schemes \cite{sun2023maximum}, and the ETDRK schemes \cite{du2021maximum,li2021unconditionally,fu2022energy,liu2025maximum}.
+Note that some energy dissipative and MBP-preserving time-discretization schemes have been well studied for the square-matrix-valued Allen--Cahn equation, including the operator splitting schemes \cite{li2022stability2,quan2026unconditional}, the integrating factor Runge--Kutta schemes \cite{sun2023maximum}, and the exponential time differencing Runge--Kutta (ETDRK) schemes \cite{du2021maximum,li2021unconditionally,fu2022energy,liu2025maximum}.
 In particular, Liu et al. \cite{liu2025maximum} show that the maximum principle in Frobenius norm and the energy dissipation law of the first- and second-order ETDRK schemes are preserved unconditionally, even if the initial matrix field is nonsymmetric.

-To achieve higher-order accuracy and structure preservation simultaneously, we employ a rescaling technique \cite{quan2025maximum} to construct the ETDRK schemes of arbitrary order for the generalized matrix-valued Allen--Cahn equation.
-We first show that the proposed schemes unconditionally preserve the MBP without degrading the convergence order.
-In particular, if the initial condition $U_0(\bx)\in\mathbb{R}^{m_1\times m_2}$ of the generalized matrix-valued Allen--Cahn equation satisfies $\|U_0(\bx)\|_\tF\leq \sqrt{m_2}\quad\text{for all }\bx\in\Omega,$ then the numerical solution $U^n(\bx)$ produced by the proposed schemes still satisfies
+Quan et al. \cite{quan2026unconditional} establish the unconditional energy dissipation of the second-order Strang splitting method for the square-matrix-valued Allen--Cahn equation.
+On higher-order methods, a class of arbitrarily high-order ETDRK schemes is proposed \cite{quan2025maximum}, preserving the MBP and the original energy dissipation law simultaneously for the scalar Allen--Cahn equation.